-Cell phones keep seniors connected and safe, but only if they know how to use them.
+Cell phones keep seniors connected and safe, but only if they’re easy to use and accessible to all.
 If you’re looking to join the 91 percent of seniors age 65+ who own cell phones1 or just want an upgrade, let us help!
 We’ve compiled a list of the easiest to use cell phones for seniors.

-After hours of research and testing, our team created a list of the top five easiest to use cell phones for seniors.
+After hours of research and testing, our team created a list of the top six easiest to use cell phones for older adults.
 We evaluated each phone’s usability, size, quality, plan options, and other senior-friendly features to create our ranked results.
 Our final list includes several different phone styles, but all five are simple for seniors to use.

 Some of the most important metrics we considered were: